mvolkmann/blog/src/prolog.md

 which defaults to stdout.
 The atom `nl` is a built-in that writes a newline character to the current output stream.
-The `writeln` predicate combines these.
+The `writeln` predicate combines these
+(in SWI-Prolog, but not in Scryer Prolog).

 For example: